-Our Calgary-based legal team provides expertise in adult criminal defence, youth criminal justice, and bail services.
+Our experienced legal team has a proven track-record in adult criminal defence, youth criminal justice, and bail services.

 Shelley is a knowledgeable, professional and approachable criminal defence lawyer strongly motivated to defend her clients.

 Shelley is originally from Calgary, but took her law degree at the University of Windsor.
 She was called to the Ontario bar in 2002.
 Starting as an associate, she worked her way up to partner before eventually starting her own criminal practice in Toronto.

 With the development of the Inter-Provincial mobility agreement, Shelley felt the call of the west and decided to move back to her home town of Calgary.
 She was admitted to the Alberta bar in 2010, and soon after launched Moore Law Practice.